Mortgage related questions

 If I cancel my life insurance policy, can I get my money back?

-No. Our Life Insurance Plan has no cash value at any time.
+No. Our Life Insurance Plan has no cash-in value at any time.

 You have a 30-day cooling off period from your policy start date, or from when you get your policy documents (whichever is later), to change your mind.
 If you want to cancel within this time, we'll refund any premiums you've paid.
 If you want to cancel the policy after the cooling-off period ends, your premiums won’t be refunded.
 If you cancel your policy, you won't be able to make a claim.